 You know how sometimes, after a rough day, you just want a bucket of wings and a side of fries?
 Or maybe warm butter chicken and rice?
 Your mood may be contributing to the kinds of food you crave.
 Did you know it works the other way around, too?
 There’s a food and mood connection!

 Think about how you felt after eating a big buffet dinner at a wedding.
-That is if you can remember what life was like before the COVID-19 pandemic started.
 Did eating that food make you feel a certain way afterwards?
 The bhangra music hit differently, didn’t it?

 Unhealthy food can put you in a bad mood and can make you feel tired and irritable.
 Likewise, healthy food choices can boost your energy and overall sense of wellness.